Dr. Cheri Levinson, Ph.D.

 Dr. Levinson has conducted clinical trials on the effectiveness of using exposure therapy and perfectionism treatment for the eating disorders.
 She has received several awards for her work from the Academy for Eating Disorders, including winning the 2015 Outstanding Scientific Contribution in the Eating Disorders Award.
 She also serves on the Academy for Eating Disorders Advocacy Committee.

 Prior to moving to Louisville, Dr. Levinson was a post-doctoral fellow at the Washington University in St. Louis School of Medicine Department of Psychiatry, where she developed technology based treatments for eating disorders.
 She completed her clinical internship at the University of North Carolina School of Medicine.
 She received her Master’s and Doctoral degrees in the psychology department at Washington University in St. Louis.
 She completed her undergraduate degree in psychology and history at the University of Kentucky.

 Dr. Levinson’s research focuses on (a) developing novel, personalized eating disorder treatments, (b) understanding the high levels of comorbidity between eating and anxiety disorders and (c) creating technology based treatments for eating disorders.
 Dr. Levinson has published more than 50 peer-reviewed manuscripts and chapters and has been the primary investigator on several national grants and awards.

 Dr. Levinson provides training, supervision, and consultation for therapists and students in the assessment and treatment of eating disorders.
-She lives in Louisville, KY with her husband and daughter.
+She lives in Louisville, KY with her husband and two daughters.

 *Sala, M., *Brosof, L.C., Rosenfield, D., Fernandez, K.C., Levinson, C.A. (in press).
 Stress is associated with exercise differently among individuals with higher and lower eating disorder symptoms: An ecological momentary assessment study.
 International Journal of Eating Disorders.